MarkLogic Node.js API -- Working with Binary Documents

 Conclusion

-When creating applications naturally you will encounter binary documents in a variety of formats -- such as JPEGs, PDFs and so on.
-The MarkLogic Node.js Client API allows you to easily manage and display such binary documents in your application -- and it also helps you to assign and manage metadata.
+When building applications, you’ll inevitably encounter binary documents in various formats: JPEGs, PDFs and so on.
+The MarkLogic Node.js Client API lets you manage and display binary documents easily, and it also lets you assign and manage metadata against them.